On the convergence of nonlinear averaging dynamics with three-body interactions on hypergraphs: Introduction

-Finally, we prove that there exist hypergraphs that satisfy the assumptions of our main theorem (\cref{prop: erh}).
+Moreover, we prove that there exist hypergraphs that satisfy the assumptions of our main theorem (\cref{prop: erh}).
 In particular, such a class of hypergraphs is a natural extension of Erd\H{o}s-R\'{e}nyyi random graphs.
-In order to prove that they satisfy the assumptions of our main theorem, of independent interest, we provide bounds on the relation of the spectra of different matrix representation of a graph.
+In order to prove that they satisfy the assumptions of our main theorem, of independent interest, we provide bounds on the relation of the spectra of different matrix representations of a graph.

+Finally, we run simulations hinting that our result might hold even for hypergraph topologies that are not covered by \cref{theorem: main}.